anttih/fwupd/plugins/cfu/README.md

 The HID report ID to use when parsing the response of `GET_FIRMWARE_VERSION`.

+This usually corresponds to the `VersionsFeatureValueCapabilityUsageRangeMinimum` value set in the `.inf` file.

 Since: 1.9.1

 ### CfuOfferSetReport

 The HID report ID to use when sending the request for `FIRMWARE_UPDATE_OFFER`.

+This usually corresponds to the `OfferOutputValueCapabilityUsageRangeMinimum` value set in the `.inf` file.

 Since: 1.9.1